teledirigido/WDPTJan2025/M3W4D1/readme.md

 3. We created components for Private and Anon page.

 4. We added the JWT token into the API calls on axios

+---

+Extra:

+Create a page /profile

+Consider:

+Display name and email.
+You should be redirected to the home page when logged out